Quarterback Sleepers, Values and Targets

-If there's one theme that has been (almost) universally accepted by the fantasy football community over the past several seasons, it's that the quarterback position is extremely deep.
+If there's one theme that has been universally accepted by the fantasy football community over the past several seasons, it's that the quarterback position is extremely deep.
 More and more, the NFL has become a passing league and there is no shortage of quality throwers, even when we get into the double-digit rounds of fantasy drafts.
-To put things into perspective, our No. 21 quarterback, Dak Prescott, is only projected to score 13 fewer points than our No. 10 passer, Jimmy Garoppolo.
-Our No. 9 quarterback, Drew Brees, is projected to score 10 fewer points than our No. 3 ranked-quarterback, Deshaun Watson.
+To put things into perspective, our No. 2 quarterback, Deshaun Watson, is only projected to score 12 more points than our No. 12 quarterback, Jameis Winston.
+Winston is only projected to score 10 more points than our No. 19 quarterback, Mitch Trubisky.

-Over the past five seasons, 26 of the 60 (or 43%) quarterbacks finishing the season in the top 12 were drafted outside the top 12 at their position.
-Moreover, 11 of the 30 (37%) quarterbacks who finished in the top six were drafted outside the top 12.
+Over the past six seasons, 30 of the 72 (or 42%) quarterbacks finishing the season in the top 12 were drafted outside the top 12 at their position.
+Moreover, 13 of the 36 (36%) quarterbacks who finished in the top six were drafted outside the top 12.
 In other words, there are always passers available deep into the draft who will go on to provide strong QB1-type numbers.

 As a result, the nearly-unanimous recommendation for leagues with typical scoring systems is to wait as long as possible to draft a quarterback, either by targeting one of the last few fantasy starter-types off the board or by ignoring quarterback until the later rounds and either stream the position (plucking passers with good matchups on a weekly basis) or play Quarterback By Committee (QBBC), the practice of drafting two or three QBs late in the draft with the idea you'll play the best matchup each week.
 Which path you choose has more to do with the quality of the position on the waiver wire than anything else.
 If you play in a league where only 12-16 quarterbacks are rostered at any given time, then streaming is a good option.
 If the waiver wire in your league is pretty bare on a weekly basis—due to league tendencies and/or roster size—a quarterback committee is a good idea.